Croc (film)

 Croc is a 2007 American made-for-television natural horror film produced by RHI Entertainment that premiered in Canada on the video-on-demand channel Movie Central On Demand in July 2007.
 It aired in the United States on the Sci Fi Channel on November 4, 2007.
 Croc is the sixth film in the Maneater film series produced under an agreement with Sci Fi.
-Filmed in Thailand, the film revolves around the efforts of the owner of a crocodile-farm, an animal welfare agent, and a hunter trying to kill a large saltwater crocodile that has begun killing people in the area.
+Filmed in Thailand, the film revolves around the efforts of Jack McQuade, the owner of a crocodile-farm, Evelyn Namwong, an animal welfare agent Croc Hawkins, and a hunter trying to kill a large saltwater crocodile that has begun killing people in the area.

 Plot

 The film begins with two dynamite fishermen working.
 They disturb an enormous saltwater crocodile and the beast attacks, mutilates, and kills both of them.

 Jack McQuade runs a crocodile farm in Thailand with the help of his sister, Allison, and her son, Theo.
-A new neighboring resort owned by the Konsong brothers constantly harasses Jack.
+A new neighboring resort owned by Andy and Cao Konsong constantly harasses Jack.
 They want to get Jack shut down because they have buildings on the land and want to steal the rest.
-The Konsong brothers set animal welfare, bill collectors, and tax collectors on the farm.
+The Konsong brothers set animal welfare, bill collectors and tax collectors on the farm.
 As animal welfare investigator, Evelyn Namwong, refuses to shut down the farm, having found only minor violations, she is fired.
-After the beast eats two teenagers, the Konsongs send goons to break in and release three of the farm's crocodiles.
+After the beast eats Som and Anoon, two teenagers, the Konsongs send goons to break in and release three of the farm's crocodiles.
 Jack's crocodiles are blamed, and he gets orders to shut down until further notice.

-The beast that killed the teens reappears and eats a young boy near the docks.
+The beast that killed Som and Anoon reappears and eats Raymond, a young boy near the docks.
 It is filmed by a tourist nearby and identified as a 20 ft saltwater crocodile, much larger and of a different species than Jack's crocodiles.
 Jack's farm is cleared, and he is able to reopen.
-With the beast continuing to snack on the local population, Jack and Evelyn run into Hawkins, a man who has been hunting the beast for months.
+With the beast continuing to snack on the local population, Jack and Evelyn run into Croc Hawkins, a man who has been hunting the beast for months.
 Hawkins, Evelyn, and Jack join forces to find and kill the beast.
 While they are talking, they hear gunfire.
 Two hunters claim to have killed the beast, but it is actually one of Jack's escaped crocs.
-They quickly rush over, only to see the beast kill one of the hunters.
+They quickly rush over, only to see the beast kill Chet, one of the hunters.